rhaleblian/pirix/README.md

 ## Installation

-Examine the 'pirix' Make rule and confirm it won't whack any file you want to keep:
+Examine the 'install' Make rule and confirm it won't whack any file you want to keep:

     cat Makefile